 For More Information: STS Program Coordinator, 571-345-3783, DSRecruitment@state.gov

-Applicants must be United States Citizens and at least 20 years old to apply.
+Applicants must be American citizens and at least 20 years old to apply.
 They must be at least 21 years of age to be appointed.
-By law, all career candidates must be appointed to the Foreign Service prior to the month in which they reach 60. (preference eligible veterans excepted).
+By law, all career candidates must be appointed to the Foreign Service prior to the month in which they reach age 60 (preference eligible veterans excepted).

 No applicant will be considered who has previously been separated from the Foreign Service under sections 607 (Retirement for Expiration of Time-in-Class), 608 (Retirement Based on Relative Performance), 610 (Separation for Cause), or 612 (Termination of Limited Appointment) of the Foreign Service Act of 1980, as amended, or who resigned or retired in lieu of separation under these provisions.
 In addition, no candidate will be considered who has previously been separated from the Foreign Service for failure to receive a career appointment under Section 306 of the Foreign Service Act of 1980, as amended, or who resigned or retired in lieu thereof.
 Specialists separated for failure to receive a career appointment under section 306 may not re-apply to be a Foreign Service specialist in the same skill code, but may apply for another skill code (or to be a Foreign Service generalist).